cinema is, by its very nature, designed to challenge many

 idea of kicking against convention is a fine and noble thing,

-but who when confronted with a work that actually does so
+but who when confronted with such a work become irritable and dismissive.

-As with any art or entertainment form, film
+As with any other form of art or entertainment, film

 is a subjective experience, but critical opinion rarely